 No matter how you choose to freeze it, going this route is the best way to keep you on track with healthy, home-cooked meals.
 We’d love to hear your tips and tricks for freezing food, so fire away in the comments!

-If you want more secrets to healthy cooking techniques, sign up for our newsletter.
+If you want more secrets to healthy cooking techniques, sign up for our daily eNewsletter.
 You’ll get everything you need delivered right to your inbox.
 How easy is that!